Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Maret 2026 02.20.58 UTC
+- WIB: Jumat, 27 Maret 2026 03.47.47 UTC
-- WITA: Jumat, 27 Maret 2026 03.20.58 UTC
+- WITA: Jumat, 27 Maret 2026 04.47.47 UTC
-- WIT: Jumat, 27 Maret 2026 04.20.58 UTC
+- WIT: Jumat, 27 Maret 2026 05.47.47 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: friendship
+Kategori: success